Sheltered housing schemes offer specially designed housing for older people in clusters of unfurnished self-contained flats or bungalows.

 Every sheltered housing scheme within the borough has moved to a floating support model of support delivery.
 This means that there is no longer a staff presence on site at sheltered housing schemes.
 Residents will have access to an intercom system linked to a 24 hour call centre for times of emergency.

-Sentinel Housing Association and Sovereign Housing Association have moved to a floating support model of support delivery within sheltered housing.
+Vivid Housing Association and Sovereign Housing Association have moved to a floating support model of support delivery within sheltered housing.
 Other landlords will be moving to this model of support over the next two years.
 At the moment, all other landlords operate with a non-resident Scheme Manager or Estate Manager during office hours (Monday to Friday).

 It will be important when you are placing bids on sheltered housing properties that you look at the listed landlord and type of support that is offered at that specific scheme.
 If you have any concerns or queries about the type of support on offer at a specific scheme you can call the landlord directly, or contact Basingstoke and Deane Borough Council for further clarification.